Ali Cengiz

-Ali Cengiz (born April 8, 1996) is a Turkish wrestler competing in the 87 kg division of Greco-Roman wrestling.
+Ali Cengiz (born 8 April 1996) is a Turkish wrestler competing in the 87 kg division of Greco-Roman wrestling.
 He won one of the bronze medals in the 87 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 He is a member of the Ankara Aski Sport Club.

 Career

 Ali Cengiz won a bronze medal at the 2019 FILA U-23 European Wrestling Championship held in Serbia, Novi Sad.

 In 2022, he won one of the bronze medals in his event at the Vehbi Emre & Hamit Kaplan Tournament held in Istanbul, Turkey.
 He won one of the bronze medals in the 87 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

+In 2023, he won the silver medal at the 2023 European Wrestling Championships in Zagreb, Croatia, losing 5-2 to Hungarian István Takács in the final match of the 87 kg men's Greco-Roman style.
+In the second round, he advanced to the quarterfinals after his Dutch opponent Marcel Sterkenburg withdrew from the competition.
+In the quarterfinals, he drew 1-1 with Azerbaijan's Islam Abbasov and reached the semifinals with the advantage of the last point.
+In the semifinals, he defeated Georgian Lasha Gobadze 3-1 and reached the final.
+In June, Cengiz lost to Belorussian Kiryl Maskevich at Poddubny wrestling league 5 held in Vladikavkaz, Russia.

+He won the silver medal in the 87 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
+He competed in the 87 kg event at the 2024 Summer Olympics in Paris, France.